Joseph Dorsey House

 Joseph Dorsey House was a historic building in West Brownsville, Pennsylvania.
 It is designated as a historic residential landmark/farmstead by the Washington County History & Landmarks Foundation.

 The namesake Joseph Dorsey, a Maryland native, built the stone house c.
 1787 on a large estate of 1280 acre.

 The house no longer stands, having been destroyed by a 1993 fire.

+Significance

+The Historic American Buildings Survey marked its significance as "a good example of a well preserved 18th century house."